Alec12/data-science-secondary-projects/Data-Model-Portfolio/Oceania-Airlines-Bookings/README.md

 Data pulled from :
 Limitations?

-## Experimental Design
+## Analysis Design

-- Indent some of these
-Data Cleaning and Preprocessing: Remove any missing or inconsistent data, and encode categorical variables.
+With the availability of the Oceania airline dataset, I outline the steps taken

 Exploratory Data Analysis (EDA): Analyze the distribution of variables, identify correlations, and explore patterns related to baggage options.
-Statistical Analysis: Conduct hypothesis testing or other statistical methods to identify flights underperforming on selling baggage options.
-Feature Selection: Select relevant features for building the predictive model.
+- Investigate underperforming routes in the Oceania region.
+- Statistical Analysis: Conduct hypothesis testing to experiment the simplicity of the relationship between baggage purchases and flight duration.
+This will help us understand the need for machine learning, or not.

 Model Development: Train predictive models such as regression, decision trees, or neural networks to forecast the number of bags purchased.
+- Data Cleaning and Preprocessing: Remove any missing or inconsistent data, and encode categorical variables.
+- Feature Selection: Select relevant features for building the predictive model.
-Model Evaluation: Evaluate the performance of the models using appropriate metrics such as mean squared error or R-squared.
+- Model Evaluation: Evaluate the performance of the models using appropriate metrics such as mean squared error or R-squared.
-Interpretation: Interpret the results to identify key factors influencing baggage purchases and flights that require targeted marketing campaigns.
+- Interpretation: Interpret the results to identify key factors influencing baggage purchases and flights that require targeted marketing campaigns.

-## Analysis
+## Analysis & Results

+### Hypethesis Testing
 Through the use of statistical methods, we address : Do all flight paths have an equal distribution of baggage purchases.
+Our alternative hypothesis is that there is a difference in baggage purchases based on the flight duration.
+We assess at the a = 0.05 level.

 Operationalization :
 - Remove high-variance small sample flight routes, conduct analysis with remaining flights.
 - We remove added variance and create a binary target variable.
 Of course, this removes information from our analysis but we instead simplify the interpretation of our analysis.
+- Employed a 2-sample T-Test for statistical inference.
+Our two groups are routes above and below the mean flight duration time.

+Test Results :
+- Given the ambiguity in the data collection steps for this Kaggle dataset, we cannot verify the IID assumption needed for the 2-sample T-test.
+Typically I would halt this investigation, but for this project, I will continue with the assumption that this dataset contains all flights from a limited period of time in the Oceania region.
+The only major violation in this case would be year over year discrepancies not accounted for.
+That is, however, outside the scope and we can move forward with these assumptions.
+Otherwise, the other assumptions for this T-Test are met (see exploratory_analysis.ipynb).
+- We conclude that there is a significant difference based on flight duration.
+This result rejects the null hypothesis.
+Practically, this helps with our understanding of the factors that influence a passenger to purchase baggage.
+While we can conduct a similar experiment for other factors, we assume that there is more complexity in a passenger's decision making that involve conditional distributions between factors.
+Therefore, I will employ more complex modeling through the use of machine learning to predict passengers that make baggage purchases.

 ### Identifying Underperforming Flights